UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 # Applying Statistical Learning
 ## The Bias-Variance Trade-Off

+**_In order to minimise the expected test error we need to use statistical learning methods that result in low bias **and** low variance._**

+- **Variance** is the amount $\hat{f}$ would change if we fit it using a different training set.
+    - More flexible models have higher variance since they fit the training data more closely.
+- **Bias** is the error from approximating a complicated relationship with a simpler model.
+    - More restrictive models have higher bias since they make more assumptions about the form of $f$.# Applying Statistical Learning

+---
+# Applying Statistical Learning
+## The Bias-Variance Trade-Off

 The test MSE will always exhibit a U-shaped curve as a function of model flexibility.
 This is because the expected test MSE for some observation $x_0$ is the sum of:

 - $\operatorname{Var}(\hat{f}(x_{0}))$: the variance of $\hat{f}(x_{0})$ (the variance of the predicted response for the test observation $x_0$ given many $\hat{f}$ fit on different training sets).